James-VT/MS2_Gloucestershire_Battlefields/README.md

 ## JSHint
 JSHint is a free JavaScript testing programme, used to look for errors in the sites various JS files.
 [JSHint](https://jshint.com/)

+## favicon
+Favicon was used to create the icon for this site. [favicon](https://favicon.io/favicon-generator/)

 # Credits

 ## Wikipedia